whblondeau/memoria-interna/stories/the-borax-road-affair.md

 Corro knew that many of the Tonor&oacute;nos regarded him with knowledge equally extensive.
 This was the Humano way.
 However - and with no arrogance whatsoever - he judged his own _imtir_ to be one of the finest present.

 Corro, his lean face closed, watched Heitor with iron eyes.
 Heitor&#8217;s father Greguru was one of the names matched to Dun Heitor.
 Greguru had died fourteen years before, standing against Heitor in single combat.
-When Heitor raised his own eyes of hawk-yellow and their gazes crossed, the clash echoed through Corro&#8217;s imtir.
+When Heitor raised his own eyes of hawk-yellow and their gazes crossed, the clash echoed through Corro&#8217;s _imtir_.

 _I must govern myself,_ Corro thought.
 For the men of Tonor&oacute;n were not there to fight.